rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 Or `DuckDuckGo <https://duckduckgo.com/>`_, etc.

 The user community associated with a language is very important.
 It must be welcoming, helpful and large enough.
-Some languages (no names given) have communities with the reputation of being extremely pedantic and dismissive of beginners.
+Some languages (no names ...) have communities with the reputation of being extremely pedantic and dismissive of beginners.
 This doesn't help you; avoid these communities.